Susan Bernard: Career

 She was the president of Bernard of Hollywood/Renaissance Road Incorporated.

 Bernard starred in the Russ Meyer film Faster, Pussycat!
 Kill!
 Kill! in 1965, and in two seasons of General Hospital in the late 1960s.

 She appeared in Playboy in December 1966, and was believed to be the first Jewish Playmate of the month, though in recent years Cindy Fuller, Miss May 1959, has claimed that she was the first Jewish Playmate.

 In an interview in the August 1998 issue of Femme Fatales, Bernard revealed, "I was the first under-18 Jewish virgin who was in the centerfold placed in front of a Christmas tree," and that she'd never been nude in front of anyone other than her mother prior to posing for Mario Casilli, who had been one of her father's apprentices.

-Personal life
+Personal life and death

 Her father was photographer Bruno Bernard.
 Her husband, although they later divorced, was actor/playwright Jason Miller; their son is actor Joshua John Miller.

 She died of an apparent heart attack on June 21, 2019.